-On October 18, 2019, the Board of Directors of NWLGI declared a cash dividend to stockholders on record as of November 6, 2019 which was paid December 2, 2019.
+On October 30, 2020, the Board of Directors of NWLGI declared a cash dividend to stockholders on record as of November 5, 2020 which was paid December 1, 2020.
 The dividends approved were \$0.36 per common share to Class A stockholders and \$0.18 per common share to Class B stockholders.
-A dividend in the same amounts per share on Class A and Class B shares was declared in October 2018 and paid in December of 2018.
+A dividend in the same amounts per share on Class A and Class B shares was declared in October 2019 and paid in December of 2019.

+National Western did not declare or pay cash dividends to NWLGI during the year ended December 31, 2020.
 In the first quarter of 2019, National Western declared and paid a \$32.0 million dividend to NWLGI, the proceeds of which were used as part of the cash purchase of NIS.
-In the third quarter of 2019, National Western declared a \$4.0 million ordinary cash dividend to NWLGI which was paid out in October 2019.
-During 2018, the Board of Directors of National Western declared ordinary cash dividends totaling \$6.0 million which were paid to NWLGI during that year.
+National Western also declared a \$4.0 million ordinary cash dividend to NWLGI which was paid out in October 2019.
 Dividends paid from National Western to NWLGI are eliminated in consolidation.